 - Daar v.
 Yellow Cab Co, (1967) 67 Cal.
 2d 695; Vasquez v.
 Superior Court (1971) 4 Cal.3d 800.

-- According to the February 2010 report Class Certification in California by the Judicial Council of California, Administrative Office of the Courts, “Eighty-nine percent of cases with a certified class ended in settlement while only 15 percent of cases with no class certification ended in settlement.”
+- According to the February 2010 report Class Certification in California by the Judicial Council of California, Administrative Office of the Courts, “Eighty-nine percent of cases ended in settlement while only 15 percent of cases with no certification ended in settlement.”